ChinaGodMan/UserScripts/docs/en/README.md

         <h3>
     <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/greasyfork-user-registration-time">
         <picture><source type="image/png" media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/ChinaGodMan/UserScriptsHistory/main/scriptsIcon/greasyfork-webhook-sync-enhanced.svg"><img width=18 src="https://raw.githubusercontent.com/ChinaGodMan/UserScriptsHistory/main/scriptsIcon/greasyfork-webhook-sync-enhanced.svg" width=18></a>
-    <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/greasyfork-user-registration-time">showGreasyforkUser registration time，Identify malicious comments</a>&nbsp;
+    <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/greasyfork-user-registration-time">Greasyfork Display registration time</a>&nbsp;
     <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/greasyfork-user-registration-time">
         <img height=24 src="https://img.shields.io/greasyfork/dt/529359?logo=greasyfork&logoColor=white&labelColor=%23670000&color=%23670000&style=for-the-badge&label=Number%20of%20users"></a>
 </h3>

 <details>
-    <summary>If your script interferes with the interests of some people，It’s not surprising to receive malicious negative reviews。Malicious negative reviews have two characteristics，First, the account is usually newly registered，Second, you will give a bad review soon after registration，There will be basically no follow-up activities。This script getsgreasyforkUser registration time，and displayed next to the username。If the time displayed next to the username is the future time，Then this user is likely to have a malicious account registered。</summary>
+    <summary>If your script interferes with the interests of some people, it is not surprising to receive malicious negative reviews.
+There are two characteristics of malicious negative reviews: one is that the account is usually newly registered, and the other is that the negative reviews will be given shortly after registration, and there will be basically no follow-up activities.
+This script gets the registration time of the greasyfork user and is displayed next to the user name.
+If the time displayed next to the user name is the future time, then the user is likely to be a malicious account registered.</summary>
     <br><blockquote>
         <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/greasyfork-user-registration-time">
            <img width=511 src="https://s2.loli.net/2025/03/10/dcBIG1FPsuRJKpA.png"></a>